tansr7/NTU-login-extension/README.md

 ![add_extension](./assets/add_extension.gif)

 # To-do
+1. `popupLogin` (for intu/star wars) script by simply follows the SSO login link ?
+Only managed to bypass it by parsing user_id and password directly to the address bar (gg security)
+2. Automatic temperature logging / star selection
-- Automatic login when site is redirected to login page.
+3. Automatic login when site is redirected to login page.
 Listens for a change in tab url and will run the appropriate content script ?
-- `popupLogin` content script simply follows the SSO login link ?
-Only managed to bypass it by parsing user_id and password directly to the address bar (gg)
-- Reading credentials from autofill such as Google Chrome password manager/Lasspass/Keychain for added security
+4. Reading credentials from autofill such as Google Chrome password manager/Lasspass/Keychain for added security

 # Thanks